-Alexandra Meeks: Making news at CNN as an up-and-coming producer's assistant
+Alexandra Meeks: Making news at CNN as an up-and-coming producer and reporter

-Recent political science and journalism graduate Alexandra Meeks is making news.
-The San Diego native was recently hired by CNN International's Los Angeles bureau, as a producer's assistant following an inspired internship.
+Political science and journalism graduate Alexandra Meeks is making news.
+The San Diego native was hired by CNN's Los Angeles bureau as an Associate Producer following several inspired internships.

 Alexandra's day-to-day duties at CNN include collaborating with producers and editors, conceptualizing news segments and basically deciding what makes it to the airwaves.

-"I feel a responsibility to really share what matters," Alexandra said, "meaningful stories, which is super imperative for a network like CNN because so many people trust in us."
+"I feel a responsibility to really share what matters," Alexandra said, "I craft meaningful stories which are imperative for a network like CNN because so many people rely on us."

-Additionally, Alexandra is a press secretary trainee for the U.S. House of Representatives, which merges her interests in political science and journalism.
+Additionally, Alexandra was a former press secretary trainee for the U.S. House of Representatives, which merged her interests in political science and journalism.

 Alexandra says she was attracted to LMU for its proximity to Los Angeles and its rapid-fire news market — but is quick to add that she discovered that one of the greatest things about LMU is the people.

 "LMU students are a different breed of Angelinos," Alexandra said.
-"We all come from these different backgrounds, but somehow all come together, finding similarities through clubs, campus events and classes."
+"We all come from different backgrounds but somehow all come together and find similarities through clubs, campus events and classes."

 And although she had a busy course load and internship responsibilities, Alexandra still found time to get involved on campus.
-She is a member of the Delta Sigma Theta sorority, was social chair for the Black Student Union, and even found time to study abroad in Paris for a semester.
+She is a member of the Delta Sigma Theta sorority, was a member of the Black Student Union, and even found time to study abroad in Paris for a semester.

-"Paris was the most life changing experience," Alexandria said.
-"It really encouraged me to break out of my shell and explore what the world has to offer ... and it is where I first developed my passion for journalism."
+"Paris was the most life changing experience," Alexandra said.
+"It really encouraged me to break out of my shell and explore what the world has to offer... and it is where I first developed my passion for journalism."

-"Working with a career coach made me feel more confident," Alexandra said, "and instilled the importance of taking on internships as early as possible."
+"Working with a career coach made me feel more confident," Alexandra said, "I learned how to be my best self in interviews."

-Looking to the future, Alexandra hopes to help produce news stories that tackle controversial issues, such as equal rights, immigration and police brutality — stories that get people talking and ultimately acting.
+Looking to the future, Alexandra hopes to help produce news stories that tackle controversial issues, such as human rights, immigration and political injustice — stories that get people talking and ultimately acting.

-"The greatest thing I learned is that it is okay to be a work in progress," Alexandra said.
-"Embrace the process of being a work in progress."
+"The greatest thing I learned is that it is okay to take risks, make mistakes and get up again," Alexandra said.
+"Just enjoy the process of being a work in progress."